Undergraduate Research

 Research Course Details

-Chem 290 offers first and second year students an introduction to research.
-A student planning to register for Chem 290 with a chemistry research advisor should obtain verbal approval from that faculty member before registering, but a formal proposal is not required.
-For research experiences with mentors outside the Department of Chemistry, please see below.
+These experiences are similar in nature, but specified by class (Chem 1900 is for first year students, Chem 2900 is for second year students and Chem 4900 is for juniors and seniors.
+A student planning to register for Chem 1900/2900/4900 with a chemistry research advisor should obtain approval from that faculty member before registering, but a formal proposal is not required.
+At the time of registration, the student will need to request an eligibility override from their research mentor via workday.
+Students wishing to take research experiences with mentors outside the Department of Chemistry, please see below.

-Enrollment in Chem 495 requires submission of the Chem 495 Application Form.
-The pre-requisite for Chem 495 is at least one prior semester of research in the same laboratory, for which credit may or may not have been awarded.
-Chem 495 qualifies as a capstone experience and counts as an advanced elective towards the chemistry major with honors.
+Enrollment in Chem 495 requires submission of the Chem 4950 Application Form.
+The pre-requisite for Chem 4950 is to have performed research for at least one prior semester that is the equivalent of 3 credit units of Chem 4900 in the same laboratory.
+Chem 4950 qualifies as a capstone experience.
+Chem 4950 can count as an advanced elective towards the chemistry major but only if the student completes the rest of the Latin honors curriculum.

 To arrange to participate in undergraduate research activities, you can reach out to chemistry faculty members directly, after reviewing their faculty profiles and confirming their availability to work with undergraduate students.
 You may also contact Professor Richard Mabbs to discuss getting started in undergraduate research.